JoeSelvik/hdm-service/plan.md

 # START
-* should p.Author be a contender?
-A contender.FbId?
-Or stay a string?
-** Consider case where Contender no longer exists
+* run on entire feed history, deal with when contenders don't exist
-* UpdateContendersVariableDependentData
+* a UT for UpdateContendersVariableDependentData

 # HDM Qs
 * where to get and store a Post's permalink_url?